-Ly In the high energy band the effective electron mass is larger and hence the electron mobility is lower than what it is in the low-energy band.

-Here is a immediate range of electric field strengths for which the tracklen of electric field strengths into the high everyy low mobility conduction band is such that the average mobility, and hence conductivity, decreases with an increase in electric field strength.
+- L> In the high energy band the effective electron mass is larger and hence the electron mobility is lower than what it is in the low - energy band. - by The conductivity is clinectly proportional to the mobility, there is a immediate range of electric field strengths for which the traction of electrons that one transforred into the high eleargy tow mobility conduction band is such that the average mobility, and hence conductivity, decreases with an increase in electric field strength.